English

 Reading

 Our reading scheme in EYFS and KS1 ensures that the books children are reading at home match with their phonic ability and reading level.
 These follow FFT scheme for reading in school and is supported by Collins Big Cat fully decodable books for home.
 Teachers also provide pupils with books from the banded reading scheme to share with adults at home.
 With weekly reading 1:1, teachers and TAs will use the 5 Ws to support comprehension skills.
 Teachers deliver daily guided reading sessions using FFT phonics books to meet the needs of groups of learners and to practise essential comprehension skills. as well as building confidence and fluency.
-Guided reading in year 1 and 2 may also take the form of whole class reading through the class text.
+Guided reading in year 2m takes the form of whole class reading through the class text following the Literacy Tree Literary Leaves scheme.

 In KS2 staff support children who are still on the reading scheme.
 Children are encouraged to stay on scheme as long as is necessary.
-Children working below expectations may use reading intervention programmes like Lexia.
+Children working below expectations will use reading intervention programme Lexia to support closing the gap.
 Book bands extend into Level 14+.
-Whole class guided reading is delivered through the Literacy Tree Reading Leaves which link, where possible, with the Writing Roots texts.
-Staff may use resources from other places such as Literacy Shed, tp provide additional reading opportunities.
+Whole class guided reading is delivered through the Literacy Tree Literary Leaves which link, where possible, with the Writing Roots texts.
+Staff may use resources from other places such as Literacy Shed, to provide additional reading opportunities.

-The delivery of reading daily allows ongoing assessment and learning opportunities for teachers to regularly check pupil progress and adapt the teaching of reading as necessary.
-Teachers use Insight tracking to support their judgements.
+The delivery of reading scheme allows ongoing assessment and learning opportunities for teachers to regularly check pupil progress and adapt the teaching of reading as necessary.
+Teachers use Epiphany tracking to support their judgements.

 Writing